Proviso Township High Schools District 209: Performance

-On the Prairie State Achievement exam, 22.5% of students met or exceeded standards for academic year 2008–09.
+On the Prairie State Achievement Examination, 22.5% of students met or exceeded standards for academic year 2008–09.
 The state average was 53%.
 Proviso Township High Schools ranked 26th of 27 high school districts serving suburban Cook County.

 Noted alumni

 The district's alumni include ten current or former NBA players who have collectively won three NBA Championships, an Olympic track medalist, four current or former NFL players (one of whom is in the Pro Football Hall of Fame), and two astronauts, one of whom, Gene Cernan, was the last man to walk on the Moon.